 - the RSPCA inspectorate and their role in managing animal care cases in the community.

 - Weeks 1-2 Pre-course online theory and orientation day - Your initial weeks of study will commence with a full day orientation and induction at the AVT Bentley campus followed by theory based learning in the comfort of your home (approx 10-20 hours each week).

 - Weeks 3-22 RSPCA training days and online eLearning - Attendance one day per week for twenty weeks at the RSPCA's facility in Malaga to receive the intensive practical training by qualified AVT trainers.
-Training days will commence at 7.30am-4.00pm on either a Wednesday or Friday (please note we endeavour to meet your preference of days but this can not be guaranteed).
-Students are expected to participate in ALL practical training days, as well as 10-20 hours/week of home based study dedicated to theory and preparation and submission of assessments.
+Training days will commence at 7.30am-4.00pm on Tuesday, Wednesday or Friday (please note we endeavour to meet your preference of days but this can not be guaranteed).
+Students are expected to participate in ALL practical training days, as well as 20-25 hours/week of home based study dedicated to theory and preparation and submission of assessments.